 Fine Craft Guild's Disclosure

-Our articles contain affiliate links.
+Our articles contain mostly Amazon affiliate links.
 We often make recommendations for products we believe in and will earn an affiliate fee if you were to buy them.
 We do however sincerely recommend them.
 We hope you will use these links to purchase your craft materials.
 Earning little fees for each sale helps to maintain this blog.
-There are also Google ads on this site.
-We will receive a small return if you were to click on these image-links.
-And all these little amounts have helped us to pay expenses and keep Fine Craft Guild alive and well and continue to grow and be maintained.

-To more successfully and securely manage this blog and several other websites in specific niche markets, e.g. by sharing cost of shopping carts, blog development software, etc. a few years back we set up a little company called Aryta.
-So, in the paperwork you’ll find that FineCraftGuild.com is now owned and operated by Aryta Ltd, registered at 1 Rosemont Road, London NW3 6NG, England.
-But don’t expect a big corporation or anything.
-It’s just me, Rose.
+To more successfully and securely manage this blog and several other websites in specific niche markets, e.g. by sharing cost of shopping carts, blog development software, etc. we set up a little company called Aryta.
+So, in the paperwork you'll find that FineCraftGuild.com is now owned and operated by Aryta Ltd, registered at 1 Rosemont Road, London NW3 6NG, England.
+But don't expect a big corporation or anything.
+It's just me, Rose.